quatrope/feets/README.rst

 and future surveys (LSST) and the results should be ideally shared in the same open way as this library.

-Based on FATS:

-- **Authors:** Isadora Nun and Pavlos Protopapas
-- **Contributors:** Karim Pichara, Rahul Dave, Daniel Acuña, Nicolás Castro, Cristobal Mackenzie, Andrés Riveros and Ming Zhu

-Main difference with FATS:

-- Removed licurve retrieval from public surveys (we only do one thing here)
-- Removed all the ``sys.exit()`` calls and replaced with Exceptions
-- PEP-8
-- Python 2 and 3
-- Warnings instead of prints
-- Only one type of results: numpy array.
-- Posibility of register more FeaturesExtractors.
-- Multiprocessing.

 Basic Install
 -------------